-- GPA: 3.0 or better for last 60 credits or 2nd bachelor's degree
+- GPA: 3.0 or better for last 60 credits (USU Graduate School Requirement)

 - A bachelor's degree in communicative disorders (Students already having a bachelor's degree in another area must either complete a second bachelor's degree in Communicative Disorders or take the undergraduate Communicative Disorders courses as post-bachelor's courses.)

-- Additional factors, including: attitude, work ethic, clinical and scholarly achievements, professional leadership aptitude, and personal integrity.
-Top ranking students may be asked to interview with the admissions committee.
+- Additional factors, including: attitude, work ethic, clinical and scholarly achievements, professional leadership aptitude, and personal integrity

-- Application: Applications will be considered once a year between March 1 and March 15.
-However, students must have completed the application process to the School of Graduate Studies by February 1.
-No application will be considered until all the required information is submitted to the School of Graduate Studies.
+Application Deadline is February 1st.
+Applications will be reviewed once a year between March 1 and March 15.
+An application will not be considered complete until all required information is submitted to the School of Graduate Studies.

 All applications are processed through the School of Graduate Studies at Utah State University before they are passed on to us; therefore, it is through them that you must apply.
 To apply go to http://www.usu.edu/graduateschool/apply/

 Applications will be considered once a year and students will be notified of acceptance in mid-March.
 Applications must be complete by February 1st to be considered.
 Late applications will not be considered.
 All applications are processed through the School of Graduate Studies at Utah State University before they are passed on to us; therefore, it is through them that you must apply.
 Allow 3 weeks for the School of Graduate Studies to process your application.
 Please plan ahead so that all application components will be received by the graduate school and by COMDDE by the deadline.

 Note: In the application process, when you select the "Planned Course of Study" and have to choose your "First Choice of Study" select "Communicative Disorders and Deaf Education – MA"